fib-app

 };

-In this example, when the visitor is the subject, all operations will be allowed, otherwise all visits will be prohibited.
-The permissions will be checked according to the following steps:
+In this example, when the visitor is the object himself, all operations will be allowed, otherwise all access will be prohibited.
+Permissions are checked as follows:

 person[57fbbdb0a2400000]